gemini-hlsw/crystal/README.md

 Also note that when dependencies change, the hook value will revert to `Pending` until the new effect completes.
 If this is undesireable, there are `useEffectKeepResult*` variants which will instead keep the hook value as `Ready(oldValue)` until the new effect completes.

-There are also `WhenDepsReady` versions, which will only execute the effect when dependencies are ready.
+There are also `WhenDepsReady` versions, which will only execute the effect when dependencies transition to `Ready`.
+If they transition to `Pending` or `Error`, then the result will revert to `Pending`.
+However, if the `KeepResult` version is used, it will retain the last value.

+Furthermore, there are also `WhenDepsReadyOrChange` versions, which will only execute the effect when dependencies transition to `Ready` or change value once `Ready`.
 If they change or transition to `Pending` or `Error`, then the result will revert to `Pending`.
 However, if the `KeepResult` version is used, it will retain the last value.

 ``` scala